 Offshore Trusts for Asset Protection

-Offshore Trusts are often used as a component of a sophisticated asset protection plan.
+Offshore Asset Protection Trusts are often formed in the Cook Islands and are used as a component of a sophisticated asset protection plan.
 There are three planning structures typically established by a client to obtain the advantages of Offshore Trust protection.
-For shorthand purposes these different trusts can be referred to as the (1) A Traditional Offshore Trust; (2) A Safety Valve Offshore Trust; and (3) An Offshore Conversion Trust.
+For shorthand purposes these different trusts can be referred to as the (1) A Traditional Offshore Asset Protection Trust; (2) A Safety Valve Offshore Asset Protection Trust; and (3) An Offshore Conversion Asset Protection Trust.
 The relative advantages and disadvantages of each are outlined below.

-An Offshore Trust is established in a jurisdiction such as the Cook Islands or other country which has adopted advantageous asset protection laws.
-A trustee company in the Cook Islands is engaged to act as trustee of the trust, and the trust agreement with supporting documents are prepared.
+An Offshore Asset Protection Trust is established in a jurisdiction such as the Cook Islands or other country which has adopted advantageous legislation similar to the Cook Islands asset protection laws.
+A trustee company in the Cook Islands is engaged to act as trustee of the Cook Islands trust, and the trust agreement with supporting documents are prepared.

 Transfer of Funds

-Once the necessary documentation has been executed, the trust is registered in the Cook Islands in accordance with local laws.
-Upon completion of the due diligence process, one or more financial accounts are then opened in the name of the trust.
+Once the necessary documentation has been executed, the Cook Islands trust is registered in accordance with local laws.
+Upon completion of the due diligence process, one or more financial accounts are then opened in the name of the Cook Islands trust.
 Sometimes an offshore LLC, owned by the trust is formed to hold the account.
 The client can generally choose among a number of well known banks which may be based in Switzerland, Singapore or the Cayman Islands, depending upon the purpose of the trust and the client’s preferences.
 When the client is satisfied that the account arrangement are satisfactory, the client will wire transfer funds from his or her current accounts to the newly established trust account.
-An Offshore Trust created and funded in this manner creates a number of asset protection advantages.
+An Offshore Asset Protection Trust created and funded in this manner creates a number of asset protection advantages.

 - A trust can be challenged on the grounds of fraudulent transfer but statutes of limitations on fraudulent transfers can be as short as one or two years.
 That means that the judgment creditor generally must challenge the trust within a period of one or two years from the date of the initial transfer.
 Additionally the standard of proof required for a creditor to prove fraudulent transfer is the difficult “beyond a reasonable doubt” rather than the lesser civil standard of a “preponderance of the evidence.”